AI Book Club

 How AI Thinks by Nigel Toon

-Some of my favourite facts so far:
+Some of my favourite knowledge tidbits in this book:

-Aristotle outlined two methods of answer-finding: deduction, where several statements lead to one conclusion, and induction, where observations are synthesised to form a general conclusion.
+1. Aristotle outlined two methods of answer-finding: deduction, where several statements lead to one conclusion, and induction, where observations are synthesised to form a general conclusion.
 Deduced answers are certain (as Sherlock Holmes would demonstrate), whereas induction is fuzzier.
 Answers might be right, they’re probably right, or they’re one of a few plausible options.
 Think: the certainty of “1+1” versus the complexity of writing an essay on intersectionality.
 AI researchers have applied induction to great effect, with the first “deep artificial neural network” developed in Japan in the late 1970s.
 Teams in Canada and Switzerland further advanced this work over the following decade.

-The US-USSR race to the moon was a major catalyst for the technology that allows me to type this on a flat laptop while sipping a latte in a cafe.
+2. The US-USSR race to the moon was a major catalyst for the technology that allows me to type this on a flat laptop while sipping a latte in a cafe.
 Planar microchips were initially prohibitively expensive, costing over $1K each.
 However, US President Kennedy’s push for the Apollo Program created a significant demand, eventually driving costs down.

-Ada Lovelace (my pet bunny’s namesake, if you recall) first conceptualised the use of a high-level programming language for practical purposes.
+3. Ada Lovelace (my pet bunny’s namesake, if you recall) first conceptualised the use of a high-level programming language for practical purposes.
 Remarkably, this was before her death in 1852—nearly a century before the first electronic computer.